domin-mnd/storona/docs/adapters/grammy.md

 :::

 This way you can set the command description and scope, which will be used when registering the command via `setMyCommands`.

-Setting the `language` variable will override the `language_code` key in the command object.
-Additionally you can use subdirectory after the language code in your file structure e.g. `src/routes/en/hello.command.ts`.

 #### Scope Values